ippontech/blog-usa/posts/hacking-the-gordian-knot-of-digital-identity.md

 tags:
 date:
 title: "Hacking the Gordian Knot of Digital Identity"
 description: "First they came for our data, now they're defining who we are online.
-Is there an end in sight for out digital identity crisis?"
+Is there an end in sight for our digital identity crisis?"
 image: https://raw.githubusercontent.com/misterzero/blog-usa/master/images/2019/03/identity-main.jpg
 ---